SergeBakharev/carvera_a_to_z/workholding.md

 ![](.gitbook/assets/fresh_wasteboard.png)

 There are many different ways to make a "sea of holes" wasteboard.
-A popular option is to use the Shapeoko itself to drill the holes into either its own baseboard or the supplementary wasteboard, and then manually install **threaded inserts** in the holes.
+A popular option is to use the Carvera itself to drill the holes into either its own baseboard or the supplementary wasteboard, and then manually install **threaded inserts** in the holes.

 Another very popular option to attach clamps is to use **T-tracks** inserted at regular intervals between "strips" of wasteboard area: